btroop/btroop/docs/README.md

 >**Nov 2009 - Jan 2013**
 >
 >---
->- Enabled executive leadership to make strategic expansion decisions by designing and building analysis models that forecasted projects’ equipment counts, CapEx spending and ops. budgets
+>- Enabled executive leadership to make strategic growth decisions by designing and building analysis models that forecasted projects’ equipment counts, CapEx spending and ops. budgets
 >- Cut costs, planning oversights and data discrepancies by developing and implementing a suite of automated software tools that streamlined 10 major engineering workflows, resulting in in company-wide improvements in data management and operational efficiency
 >- Reduced financial impact of service delivery outages by revising interdepartmental project mgmt. policies and by leading operations teams through troubleshooting and network repair procedures